dellacroce-NRC/humedales-politica-comparada/README.md

 be translated into an explainable, measurable, and communicable data product.

 > Note: the app interface is intentionally written in Spanish because the case is
 > framed around Chilean and Latin American public policy debates.
-The README is
-> written in English to make the project easier to evaluate in an international
-> portfolio context.

 ## App Preview